Pixadus/piquant-gui/README.md

 cargo run
 ```

 to build & run the application.
+To compile for release append the release flag: `cargo run --release`.

 ## Compiling the CLI application